Introduction

 Survey Courses

 The department recommends that prospective English majors begin with at least one survey course.
-ENGL 2010 Literatures in English I provides a survey of pre-1800 British and American writers.
-ENGL 2020 Literatures in English II broadens to include literatures of the Caribbean and Africa from the late 18th-century until the present.
+ENGL 2010 - Literatures in English I: From Old English to the New World provides a survey of pre-1800 British and American writers.
+ENGL 2020 - Literature in English II: 1750 to the Present broadens to include literatures of the Caribbean and Africa from the late 18th-century until the present.
 Several other 2000-level courses are offered each semester which provide introductions to important aspects of literature, culture, and theory also covered in more advanced courses.
 These introductory courses concentrate on the skills basic to the English major and to other academic work—analytical reading and articulate writing.

 Creative Writing Courses

-ENGL 2800/2810 Creative Writing, and ENGL 2880/2890 Expository Writing are also suitable preparations for the major, and are open to students who have completed their first-year writing seminar requirement.
-Although these introductory courses do not qualify for major credit, ENGL 2800/2810 is a prerequisite for the 3000-level creative writing courses, which do qualify.
-Students may not enroll in more than one writing course per semester, although exceptions are sometimes allowed if one of these is ENGL 2880/2890.
+ENGL 2800 - Creative Writing, and ENGL 2880 - Expository Writing are also suitable preparations for the major, and are open to students who have completed their first-year writing seminar requirement.
+Although these introductory courses do not qualify for major credit, ENGL 2800 is a prerequisite for the 3000-level creative writing courses, which do qualify.

-An expository writing course can, with permission of the John S. Knight Institute for Writing in the Disciplines, count as a FWS.
-Creative Writing courses do not count for First-Year Writing Seminar credit.
+An expository writing course can, with permission of the Knight Institute, be substituted for a FWS course.
+Creative writing courses do not count for First-Year Writing Seminar credit.

 Junior Fall Form